Matcha ~ Culinary Grade

 From Wazuka-cho, Soraku District, Kyoto Prefecture, Honshu Island, Japan

 This 'Basic' or 'Culinary' grade Matcha is a medium bodied coarser grain powdered Matcha compared to our 'Drinking' Matcha grades: Premium & Imperial Ceremonial.
 Its bright in flavour with a good sharp astringency and short burst of flavour.
-Perfect in addition to a blend of ingredients, bringing to your cuisine, tones of fresh grassiness and a unique umami touch.
+Perfect in addition to a blend of ingredients, bringing tones of fresh grassiness and a unique umami touch to all your baking, ice-cream, cakes, or even pasta dough.

 Wazuka is a tea town in the southeastern area of Kyoto Prefecture.
 Wazuka has been a tea growing location since the Kamakura period as a main producer following Uji tea processing methods.
 It thought that the Kaijūsen-ji temple introduced tea to the area and Zen Buddhist monk, Shonin Jishin was the first to cultivate tea on Mt Jubu and then in Wazuka.